 You have chosen a print broker or printer and have signed a Sales Agreement and paid a down payment.
-Youhave received pdf instructions and possibly cover or dust jacket templates and have prepared your files per the printer's instructions for providing a print-ready pdf.
+You have received pdf instructions for making your final pdf for the printer along with cover or dust jacket templates and have prepared your files per the printer's instructions.

 NOW YOU ARE READY TO START THE PRINTING PROCESS:

 Once you have uploaded your pdf files to the printer or print broker and have received word that they are OK for printing, you will receive a proof soon afterwards.
 It may be a digital proof, or it may be an actual paper proof, possibly an Epson proof or other type pf proof.
 Some proofs are lo-rez and others are Epson proofs (high rez) or proofs on paper.
 Some printers call the lo-rez proofs plotter proofs and they act as bluelines so you can make sure the pagination and crossover pages are correct.
 Typically the offshore printers provide high rez Epson proofs or proofs on paper for all the pages, while US printers usually only provide 8 or 16 pages of color Epson proofs (high rez) along with a set of lo-rez plotter proofs.
 All printers provide an Epson proof of the cover and/or dust jacket.